danschmidtke/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoctoral fellow in the [Centre for Advanced Research in Experimental and Applied Linguistics (ARiEAL)]({{< ref "https://arieal.mcmaster.ca/">}}) at McMaster University.
 My current research investigates the reading development of English language learners who are enrolled in a pre-university academic [bridging program]({{< ref "https://meld.humanities.mcmaster.ca/" >}}).
+You can find out more about my research projects below.

-I design and conduct longitudinal psycholinguistic experiments.
+#I design and conduct longitudinal psycholinguistic experiments.
 This involves the collection and analysis of eye movements during reading, cognitive-linguistic tests of language ability, and measures of academic attainment.